-Bank of America Receives Most Mortgage Complaints in Washington
+Bank of America Receives Most Mortgage Complaints in Wisconsin

-Seattle – Mortgage problems were the top source of complaints to the Consumer Financial Protection Bureau (CFPB), according to a report released today by the WashPIRG Foundation.
-The report also found that Bank of America was the most complained about company in Washington for mortgage problems.
+MADISON –Mortgage problems were the top source of complaints to the Consumer Financial Protection Bureau (CFPB), according to a report released today by WISPIRG Foundation.
+The report also found that Bank of America was the most complained about company in Wisconsin for mortgage problems.

 “Before the CFPB was created, victims of mortgage errors like misapplied payments and incorrect late fees were at the mercy of the banks.
-Now, we have a cop on the beat.” said Bruce Speight, WashPIRG Foundation Executive Director.
+Now, there’s a cop on the beat,” said Peter Skopec, WISPIRG Foundation Director.
 “The CFPB, which turns four next week, is also making its tools for consumers even better—just last month it began publishing detailed consumer stories in its public complaint database.”

 Some key findings: